Pioneering research on childhood stress, trauma, and resilience

 Our approach takes a life course perspective with an emphasis on experiences, mechanisms, and outcomes during sensitive periods of development, such as pregnancy, childhood, and adolescence.

-We are particularly interested in supporting research focused on health disparities and social determinants of health.
-Research conducted as part of the STAR COBRE includes large projects conducted by early-career Research Project Leaders, and a pilot project program.
+Research conducted as part of the STAR COBRE includes large projects conducted by early-career Research Project Leaders (RPLs), and a pilot project program.
 The PLs receive co-mentorship from two leading NIH-funded scientists with complementary expertise to catalyze their transition to independent funding.
 Supported by funds from The Miriam Hospital, the pilot project program recruits additional early career investigators in the stress, trauma, and resilience field to obtain preliminary data for grant applications.

 STAR COBRE Co-Directors, Dr. Audrey Tyrka and Dr. Laura Stroud